 2017 Thesis Exhibition, Sharon Arts Center, Peterborough, NH

 Recent Works, w/ Brice & Egan Snow, Lee Academy for the Arts, Paris, TN

 2010 Relatives, w/ Dave Huth, The Fountain Gallery, Belmont, NY

 2009 Senior Thesis Show, Houghton College, Houghton, NY

 Kaylan is an artist living and working in rural Tennessee.
 An avid gardener and dedicated locavore, she tends a flock of chickens with her Great Pyrenees, Gesso, and enjoys watching birds, reading books and drinking her husband's home brewed kombucha or beer in their historic house.
-Kaylan has two children, Finley Reynolds (age 5) and River Rae (age 1) and paints about the painful and joyful perspective of mothering, using abstraction as a framework for processing the complexities of her identity as Mother & Artist.
-Kaylan is an active member of her community, teaches art and intentional living classes at her local art center and she and her husband lead music weekly at their church where Kaylan series as Worship Arts Minister.
+Kaylan has two children, Finley Reynolds (age 5) and River Rae (age 1) and paints about the painful and joyful perspective of mothering, using abstraction as a framework for processing the complexities of her identity as a mother & artist.
+Kaylan is an active member of her community, teaches art and intentional living classes at her local art center and she and her husband lead music weekly at their church where Kaylan serves as Worship Arts Minister.